William S. Knudsen

-William Signius Knudsen (born Signius Wilhelm Poul Knudsen; March 25, 1879 – April 27, 1948) was a Danish-born American automotive industry executive and an American general during World War II.
+William Signius Knudsen (born Signius Wilhelm Poul Knudsen; March 25, 1879 – April 27, 1948) was a Danish-American automotive industry executive and an American general during World War II.

 His experience and success as a key senior manager in the operations sides of Ford Motor Company and then General Motors led the Franklin Roosevelt administration to commission him directly as a lieutenant general in the United States Army to help lead the United States' war materiel production efforts for World War II.

 Knudsen became the only civilian in U.S. history to join the Army at such a high initial rank, and under his direction, American industry dramatically increased its military production, including growing aircraft production from fewer than 3,000 planes in 1939 to over 300,000 by war's end.

 Background

 Knudsen was born in Copenhagen to customs officer Knud Peter Knudsen (1837–1908) and his second wife Augusta Pouline Regine Zøllner (1853–1934).
 He grew up in his childhood home on Voldmestergade 26 in the Kartoffelrækkerne neighborhood with five siblings and six half-siblings.
 He attended Øster Farimagsgade School and through his half-brother, the teenaged Knudsen got an apprenticeship at a bicycle shop, where he reportedly assembled the first tandem bicycle in Denmark.

 Knudsen immigrated to the United States and arrived in New York in February 1900.
 While employed for a Harlem River shipyard, the foreman wrote down his name as "William S. Knudsen", or "Bill" for short, as the foreman "couldn't be bothered writing down all those initials".